merenlab/anvio.org/README.md

 _scripts/update-people-data.sh
 ```

-If there is a new name to be mentioned in `_data/resources.yaml`, this person must be first mentioned in `_data/people.yaml`.
-If they are not in there, first add their information to either `AUTHORS.yaml` or `CONTRIBUTORS.yaml` in the anvi'o repository, then run the commands above to update the anvio.org repository.
-Boring, but very important to keep track of people in both repositories.
+If there is a new name to be mentioned in `_data/resources.yaml`, their GitHub username must be first mentioned in `_data/people.yaml`.
+If they are not in there, please first add their information to either `DEVELOPERS.yaml` or `CONTRIBUTORS.yaml` in the anvi'o repository following the style of the previous entries, and then run `_scripts/update-people-data.sh` from the root directory of the anvio.org repository.
+Yes, it is tedious, but also very important to keep track of people in both repositories.

 ## Update help pages